-Daylight saving (yes there is no S on the end) begins this weekend and for a lot of people that’s time to think about the warmer weather starting, brushing the cobwebs off the BBQ and maybe even thinking about heading away in the motorhome.
+Daylight saving (yes there is no S on the end) begins next weekend and for a lot of people, that’s time to think about the warmer weather starting, brushing the cobwebs off the BBQ and maybe even thinking about heading away in the motorhome.
 If however, like a lot of people you have left your motorhome unused over the winter period ask yourself.
 Is my motorhome ready for summer?
-What do I need to do to lessen the chances of something going wrong.
+What do I need to do to lessen the chances of something going wrong?

 There are some simple steps that you can take to make sure your first trip away this summer is one that you enjoy and not one full of frustration with things going wrong or cursing about what you have forgotten to pack.
-Motorhoming is meant to be a joy not a millstone round your neck so lets get you ready.
+Motorhoming is meant to be a joy not a millstone around your neck so let’s get you ready.

 Have a look at your roof vents whilst you are up on the roof do the seals around them look to be in good condition or are they beginning to age due to weathering.
 Resealing the vents may not be a job you feel comfortable doing but at least if you know you have a problem you can organise to have them resealed.